nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Example: `add Assignment 3 p/1`

 ###### Adding an Event:
+Events will be rearranged in the Event-List based on their starting time.<br>
 > Format: `add TASK_NAME from/DATE to/ENDDATE at/START_TIME to/END_TIME`<br>
 > Example: `add Tim's birthday party from/25-12-2016 to/26-12-2016 at/14:00 to/16:00`

 ###### Adding a Deadline:
+Deadlines will be rearranged in the Deadline-List based on their ending time.<br>
 > Format: `add TASK_NAME on/DATE at/END_TIME`<br>
 > Example: `add CS2103 v0.2 on/25-12-2016 at/16:00`